 Nothing has topped that innocent initiation into Christmas magic that I experienced at the union hall that Christmas.
 I have received many gifts; many expensive gifts, some very sentimental gifts, and some touching gifts.
 But that initial magic is never to be forgotten.
 And it didn’t really end there.

-When we arrived home, instead of carrying us up to bed sound asleep, my dad pulled the car over the railroad tracks and looked at our house, one of three on the dead end road.
-He awakened us by making a very big and loud deal of the fact there was a light on in the house that he didn’t leave on.
+When we arrived home, instead of carrying us up to bed sound asleep, my dad pulled the car over the railroad tracks and looked at our house; one of three on the dead end road.
+He awakened us by making a very big and loud deal of the fact there was a light on in our house that he didn’t leave on.
 He said he wondered if someone had broken in.
 My sister and I were horrified.

 We all moved stealthily toward the house and Daddy opened the door cautiously then went in.
 We heard him shout.”Come in here.
 I don’t believe it.”

 I was sure our little Christmas tree had been stolen and began to cry.
 But when I entered the room, there by the tree on the table were some more gifts.
 They had to be from Santa because the paper and string on them were just like the ones at the union party.

 I don’t know what impressed me most about the gifts.
 The fact that Santa brought a play stove of metal that looked like mom’s cook stove and had a real oven door that opened; or the fact that there was a box of cherry chocolates for both my sister and me.
 We pretended over and over to cook each cherry chocolate before we ate it.